Navigating Pregnancy Discrimination

 Signs and Examples of Pregnancy Discrimination in the Workplace

-Pregnancy discrimination can manifest in various workplaces.
-Remember that you're not obligated to disclose your pregnancy.
-Employers cannot inquire about it or your plans to have children.
+Pregnancy discrimination can occur in any workplace.
+You're not obligated to disclose your pregnancy.
+Employers can't inquire about it or your plans to have children.
 Recognizing the signs and understanding your rights are essential to combat this discrimination.
-We’ve outlined some of the most common below.
+Here are some of the most common examples.

 pregnantPerson icon